Bernat-BC/Ni-Chaos/README.md

 ## Overview

-This repository contains the code and data necessary to reproduce the results of the paper titled "Noise-induced chaos: a conditioned random dynamics perpsective."
+This repository contains the code and data necessary to reproduce the results of the paper titled "Noise-induced chaos: a conditioned random dynamics perspective."
 The paper's data was obtained using MATLAB 2023b, and this README provides step-by-step instructions to replicate the study.

 ## Paper Citation